Fallout Shelter

-On October 3rd, 2025, the Windows version of the game was removed from Steam, this was most likely due to an security vulnerability in the Unity engine The game was later relisted after an update fixed the exploit.

 Gameplay

 Ant farm view.
 Vault resources are shown along the top of the screen.
 A notification appears when a room produces resources.

 In Fallout Shelter, players build and manage their Vault as an Overseer, its leader and coordinator.
 Players guide and direct the citizens of the Vault, known as dwellers, and need to keep them happy through meeting their needs such as power, food, and water.
 They rescue dwellers from the wasteland and assign them to different resource-generating buildings in the Vault, using the SPECIAL statistics system from the other Fallout games.
 Each character's SPECIAL profile affects their ability to generate different resources, and their statistics can be increased by training them in rooms devoted to each stat.
 The dwellers can level up over time, increasing their health, and can be given items and weapons to help with various tasks.
 The number of dwellers can be increased by waiting for dwellers from the wasteland to arrive or by pairing a male and a female dweller in living quarters to produce children.

 Balancing resources such as food, water, and power is an important aspect of the game.
 Many different rooms can be built in the Vault, providing different items or stat bonuses.
 Players are not required to spend money in order to accelerate long timers or processes, instead having the option to rush the room at the risk of triggering an incident – such as fires or "radroach" infestations.
 Players are sometimes rewarded with lunchboxes that contain cards, that could give them items, resources or dwellers, which can be purchased separately through microtransactions.